epics-modules/opcua/Using-Security.md

 The iocShell command `opcuaSetupPKI` sets the location(s) for the certificate store.
 The IOC needs to have read access to all files in the PKI store, further access should not be granted as this might compromise security.

-In its simple form, the single argument defines the location of the PKI certificate store, using default subdirectories for peer certificates (`trusted/certs`), peer certificate revocation lists (`trusted/crl`), issuer certificates (`issuers/certs`) and issuer certificate revocation lists (`issuers/crl`).
+In its simple form, the single argument defines the location of the PKI certificate store, using default subdirectories for trusted peer and CA certificates (`trusted/certs`), CA certificate revocation lists (`trusted/crl`), intermediate issuer certificates (`issuers/certs`) and their certificate revocation lists (`issuers/crl`).

 In the fully detailed form (using four arguments), the four locations are specified separately.